offbyone/ideas/content/posts/2021-05-10-development-environment-2021.md

 use pip-tools requirements.in --no-emit-index-url --no-emit-trusted-host
 ```

 This pair here gives me an AWS client already configured to the right profile, using a python 3 virtualenv specific to the project, and thanks to [my direnv and pip-tools integration]({filename}2020-06-16-direnv-and-pip-tools-together.md) some sweet automatic dependency management.
-This works in every shell and once you have it it\'s hard to work without it.
+This works in every shell and once you have it it's hard to work without it.

-Oh, and in case that wasn\'t awesome enough, Doom Emacs has support for it built in.
+Oh, and in case that wasn't awesome enough, Doom Emacs has support for it built in.

 # starship

 > The minimal, blazing-fast, and infinitely customizable prompt for any shell!
 >
-> - Fast: it\'s fast -- really really fast! 🚀
+> - Fast: it's fast -- really really fast! 🚀
 > - Customizable: configure every aspect of your prompt.
 > - Universal: works on any shell, on any operating system.
 > - Intelligent: shows relevant information at a glance.
 > - Feature rich: support for all your favorite tools.
 > - Easy: quick to install -- start using it in minutes.

 My shell prompt is somewhere I spend a lot of time, and finding one that shows the information I need, and does so quickly.
-I\'ve gone through a lot of them over the years, all of various degrees of \"pretty\" and \"slow\".
-I finally found one that\'s fast enough for me, though, and it\'s a rocket.
+I've gone through a lot of them over the years, all of various degrees of "pretty" and "slow".
+I finally found one that's fast enough for me, though, and it's a rocket.

 Starship is implemented in Rust, and it uses a set of modules alongside support for custom modules to display an elegant prompt in minimal time.
-I use it to show me the currenet state of my git repo, the SSH keys I have in my agent, and in the case of my work prompt, some internal metadata about the project I\'m looking at that otherwise I\'d have to keep in my head.
+I use it to show me the currenet state of my git repo, the SSH keys I have in my agent, and in the case of my work prompt, some internal metadata about the project I'm looking at that otherwise I'd have to keep in my head.

 ![an animation of a terminal prompt, demonstrating several features of the Starship prompt](%7Bstatic%7D/images/2021-05-10/devenv-starship.gif)

-On a personal level, Starship also contains the [first serious Rust code I have ever written](https://github.com/starship/starship/pull/2499) and I\'m pretty proud of that.
+On a personal level, Starship also contains the [first serious Rust code I have ever written](https://github.com/starship/starship/pull/2499) and I'm pretty proud of that.

 # asdf

 > Manage multiple runtime versions with a single CLI tool

 I had been using a mix of `rbenv` and `pyenv` to manage my runtimes for projects.
-I admit, though, I\'ve gotten tired of trying to keep them all straight in my head.
-It turns out I\'m not alone. [asdf](https://asdf-vm.com/) takes on the problem of managing all of the runtime managers in one simple tool.
+I admit, though, I've gotten tired of trying to keep them all straight in my head.
+It turns out I'm not alone. [asdf](https://asdf-vm.com/) takes on the problem of managing all of the runtime managers in one simple tool.
 Instead of a `.python-versions` file, and a ruby one, and a node one\... `asdf` uses a single `.tool-versions` to designate all of its pluggable runtimes.
-It doesn\'t have as wide-ranging tool support \-- I only just got a PR to the emacs mspyls LSP server project merged that allows it to work \-- but in most cases no special casing is needed.
-It\'s added some much needed simplicity to my devenv.
+It doesn't have as wide-ranging tool support \-- I only just got a PR to the emacs mspyls LSP server project merged that allows it to work \-- but in most cases no special casing is needed.
+It's added some much needed simplicity to my devenv.